Yelp/elastalert/docs/source/ruletypes.rst

 upload it as a temporary dashboard, add a filter to the ``query_key`` of the alert if applicable, and put the url to the dashboard in the alert.
 (Optional, string, no default)

-``use_kibana4_dashboard``: The name of a Kibana 4 dashboard to link to.
+``use_kibana4_dashboard``: A link to a Kibana 4 dashboard.
+For example, "https://kibana.example.com/#/dashboard/My-Dashboard".
 This will set the time setting on the dashboard from the match time minus the timeframe, to 10 minutes after the match time.
 Note that this does not support filtering by ``query_key`` like Kibana 3.

 ``use_local_time``: Whether to convert timestamps to the local time zone in alerts.
 If false, timestamps will be converted to UTC, which is what ElastAlert uses internally.
 (Optional, boolean, default true)